hukkai/transferable_mllm_attack/README.md

 ## Quick start

-1. Prepare the dataset: create a `data` folder under this repo and run the following command under the `data` folder:import kagglehub
+1. Prepare the dataset: create a `data` folder under this repo and run the following command under the `data` folder:
 ```
+import os, kagglehub
 path = kagglehub.dataset_download("google-brain/nips-2017-adversarial-learning-development-set")
-print("Path to dataset files:", path)
+os.system(f"mv {path} ./nips2017_adv_dev/")
 ```

 2. Link the ImageNet dataset (only the validation set is needed) to the `data` folder.
 Extract features for ImageNet validation set images: